Trump Terrible 10: Great Job A+ Moron Edition

 And while, on Fox News, Trump said of Puerto Rico’s $72 billion debt, “They owe a lot of money to your friends on Wall Street, and we’re going to have to wipe that out,” he stood by and allowed Mulvaney to say on CNN the next day that Trump didn’t mean it “word for word ...
 I think what you heard the president say is that Puerto Rico is going to have to figure out a way to solve its debt problem.”
 That’s not what we heard the president say.

-Meanwhile, Trump undercut and belittled his own Secretary of State on Twitter, mocking Tillerson's efforts to prevent a nuclear war.
+Meanwhile, Trump undercut and belittled his own Secretary of State on Twitter, mocking Tillerson’s efforts to prevent a nuclear war with North Korea.
 Even though Trump has no alternative strategy at all.

 Saying over and over that you can negotiate better deals rings hollow when in nine months you haven’t successfully negotiated one damn thing.

 Among those who have stayed are an attorney general and secretary of state, both of whom Trump has passive-aggressively sought to tweet-complain into quitting.
 The survivors who remain in the Trump administration are either pathetic sycophants or well-intentioned patriots trying to save our country from a miserable leader.
 Or maybe both.
+(Or they’re about advancing their own careers by enacting the agenda of the Koch brothers and other rich donors.)

 Trump is again number one — the most disgraceful figure in the Trump administration.
 Trump is not merely a disgrace; he’s a total and complete disgrace.